Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ```

 Currently, a compiled copy of SNL-Delft3D-FM-CEC must be available for the
 examples to run.
-It is also assumed that the binaries are installed in the
+If the binaries are installed in the standard location in the
-standard location (i.e. in the `src/bin` folder).
-The location of
+Delft3D source code (i.e. in the `src/bin` folder), simply copy the `basic.py`
+file (and `reference.docx` file if converting to Word) to the source code's
+`examples` directory.
+Alternatively, the location of SNL-Delft3D-FM-CEC
-SNL-Delft3D-FM-CEC can then be specified by setting the `D3D_ROOT` environment
+binaries can specified by setting the `D3D_BIN` environment variable, instead
-variable.
-For example, using PowerShell:
+of copying the example files.
+To set `D3D_BIN`, for example, using PowerShell:

 ```
-(_snld3d) > $env:D3D_ROOT = "\path\to\SNL-Delft3D-FM-CEC"
+(_snld3d) > $env:D3D_BIN = "\path\to\SNL-Delft3D-FM-CEC\src\bin"
 ```

-Alternatively, the `basic.py` file (and `reference.docx` file if converting to
-Word) can be copied to the SNL-Delft3D-FM-CEC `examples` directory and run from
-there.
 To run the example, move to the directory containing `basic.py` and then
 call Python:

 ```